 Air Purifier vs Robot Vacuum

-Air purifiers and robot vacuums address different household cleaning challenges.
-Air purifiers filter airborne particles and allergens, while robot vacuums autonomously clean floors; many households benefit from using both.
+An air purifier and robot vacuum address different household cleanliness challenges.
+Air purifiers filter airborne particles and allergens, while robot vacuums autonomously clean floors—each solving distinct problems.

 Air Purifier

-A stationary device that draws in air, filters out particles (dust, allergens, pollutants, odors), and circulates clean air.
-Effective for improving overall indoor air quality in a room or home.
+A stationary device that draws in ambient air, filters out particles, pollutants, and allergens, and releases clean air back into the room.

 Coverage